What Aria Mustary ’21 is trying to do with her social venture, Mai Soli Foundation, is not easy.

 The foundation hired a regional director to run operations on the ground in Bangladesh, and the girls’ parents must attend an orientation to make sure they support the program.
 The end goal is to give girls a different path beyond early marriage.
 Perhaps they will start a venture, or go into the family business, or attend college.
 “The biggest thing we’re giving them is a choice,” says Mustary.

 Mustary admits that running a nonprofit while going to school full time is exhausting, though she does receive a lot of support.
-Two other Babson folks (Glen Ged ’21, the VP of development, and Aaron Wendell ’20, the VP of operations) work with her, and she is a Posse Scholar and has participated in the WIN Growth Lab and Summer Catalyst.
+Two other Babson folks (Glen Ged ’21, the VP of development, and Aaron Wendell ’20, the VP of operations) work with her, and she is a Posse Scholar who has participated in the WIN Growth Lab, Summer Catalyst, and Taylor Scholar program.
 “The support Babson has given me is invaluable,” says Mustary, who eventually would like to expand Mai Soli to other countries.

 If she is feeling tired, Mustary looks at videos and pictures of the girls in the program.
 “Looking at their eyes and seeing the hope they have,” she says, “it changes your life.”